natosys/Battlefield-Casualty-Handling/README.md

 ![Alt text](images/r2eheavy_surgeries.png)

 - Excess Resus; excess Holding

 - Sufficient OT within system (2 x R2B and 1 x R2E Heavy) to support a combat brigade in combat. based on the constrained resource limits (Surgery) such a design would be insufficient to support a division even if only one Brigade was in the fight at a time as DNBI case-load would be anticipated to increase ~400%.

-- Doesn't account for surge or
+- Doesn't account for surge or mass-casualty

+- Arguably doesn't represent LSCO, need to plan for the higher rates reported in FORECAS such as those modelled of Okinawa.

+- Doesn't account for prolonged wait times or resultant DOWs

 There is insufficient OT bed / surgical capability availability compared to other resource